zikula/core/INSTALL-1.4.0.md

 website.
 These are available at http://www.zikula.org/library

 Zikula Core 1.4.0 maintains backward-compatibility with Zikula Core 1.3.0 and runs all 1.3.x-compatible modules, plugins and themes without changes.
+If a module doesn't work with 1.4 but worked with 1.3, feel free to open an issue at the GitHub Core Repository and we will try to fix any problems.

 <a name="requirements" />